Blackpool Weather in August

-It's always important to keep an eye on the weather forecast, which will allow you to dress appropriately for the day and will prevent you getting caught out in the rain without an umbrella.
-After all, you know the clichés about England, and they're true you need an umbrella with you all of the time just in case!
+It's always important to keep an eye on the Blackpool weather forecast, which will allow you to dress appropriately for the day and will prevent you getting caught out in the rain without an umbrella.

 As August is so busy, you'll want to book ahead or go to a smaller hotel, like The Carousel Hotel, Blackpool.
 It is a modern, 3-star property which is close to the South Promenade, with sea views from many of the rooms.
 If you are hungry at any point of the day you can head down to the Café Bar 663, and children will be entertained easily at the kid's club.

 is situated right in the town centre, opposite the Winter Gardens attraction as well as a shopping centre.
 It's a short walk away from the beach, too, so you can get to wherever you want to easily.
-The hotel is family-managed and has been for over 45 years, and is quiet thanks to the no stag or hen party policy.
+The hotel is family-managed and has been for over 45 years, and is quiet thanks to the no stag or hen party policy

 Hit the Beach